MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 ## How do users interact with skills?

-When a user invokes your Cortana Skill, Cortana sends a structured request to the service that powers your Cortana Skill and waits for a response.
+When a user invokes your Cortana skill, Cortana sends a structured request to the service that powers your Cortana skill and waits for a response.
 There are two ways that Cortana listens for requests.
 The first is when the user presses the microphone button in the Cortana app or in the `Ask me anything` search box in Windows.
 The second is when the user enables Cortana to respond to `Hey Cortana`.
 The following are examples of how users might interact with Cortana.

->[!NOTE]
+### EXAMPLE 1
 > If a user asks Cortana about the weather, then Cortana triggers the built-in weather skill.
->
+> Here's a sample dialogue:
 >```
 >User: "What is the weather like?"
->Cortana: "It is currently 58 degrees and mostly cloudy..."
+>Cortana: "It is currently 58 degrees and mostly cloudy."
 >```

->[!NOTE]
+### EXAMPLE 2
-> If the user invokes a Cortana Skill on a device with a screen, then a card with additional information on the Cortana Canvas.
+> If the user invokes a Cortana skill on a device with a screen, then a card with additional information will be displayed on the Cortana Canvas.
+For example, this card might be displayed when Cortana answers the previous weather question:
 >
 > ![Weather Card](./media/images/weather-card.png)

->[!NOTE]
-> If a user is trying to invoke your Cortana Skill, then the user speaks an invocation phrase using the invocation name.

->[!NOTE]
+### EXAMPLE 3
-> If a user invokes the Cortana Skill named `Contoso Photo` to check the status of an order and make a change, then the following conversation may happen.
+> If a user is trying to invoke your Cortana skill by voice input, they speak an invocation phrase using the invocation name.
+For example, if a user invokes the Cortana skill `Contoso Photo` to check on the status of an order and make a change, then the conversation that follows might go like this sample.
 >
 > ```
 > User: "Ask Contoso Photo what the status of my order of cat photos is."